Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/tcplb_mysql_1.png

-`b)`Enter a name for the TCP load balancer in the Metadata section, and domain that will be matched to this balancer.
+`b)` Enter a name for the TCP load balancer in the Metadata section, and domain that will be matched to this balancer.
 A domain can be delegated to Volterra, so that Domain Name Service (DNS) entries can be created quickly in order to deploy and route traffic to our workload within seconds.

-Then fill in listen port **3306** for the TCP proxy, and move on to creating origin pool that will be used for this load balancer by clicling **Configure** origin pools.
+Then fill in listen port **3306** for the TCP proxy, and move on to creating origin pool that will be used for this load balancer by clicking **Configure** origin pools.

 .. figure:: _figures/tcplb_mysql_2.png

-`c)`
+`c)` The origin pools are a mechanism to configure a set of endpoints grouped together into a resource pool that is used in the load balancer configuration.

+Let's create a new Origin Pool, which will be used in our load balancer by clicking **Add item** .

 .. figure:: _figures/tcplb_mysql_3.png

-`d)`
+`d)` Click **Create new origin pool** to open the origin pool creation form.

 .. figure:: _figures/tcplb_mysql_4.png